tinted-theming/tinted-delta/README.md

 For usage with [Tinty]:

-1. Add this line to your `.gitconig`.
+1. Add this line to your `.gitconfig`.
 This assumes you have already set up [delta] as your Git pager/diff-tool under the name `delta`:

    ```gitconfig